zerothi/sisl/docs/introduction.rst

 The functionality of sisl is also extended to command line utilities for easy manipulation of data from DFT programs.
 There are a variety of commands to manipulate generic data (`sdata`), geometries (`sgeom`) or grid-related quantities (`sgrid`).

+Additionally there are user-contributed toolboxes which are exposed in the module `sisl_toolbox` and through the `stoolbox` command.